Humanizr/Humanizer/readme.md

 ```

 ### <a id="bytesize">ByteSize</a>
-Humanizer includes a part of the brilliant [ByteSize](https://github.com/omar/ByteSize) library.
+Humanizer includes a port of the brilliant [ByteSize](https://github.com/omar/ByteSize) library.
 Quite a few changes and additions are made on `ByteSize` to make the interaction with `ByteSize` easier and more consistent with the Humanizer API.
 Here is a few examples of how you can convert from numbers to byte sizes and between size magnitudes: